Dartmouth, Massachusetts

-Dartmouth (Massachusett: Apponeganset) is a coastal town in Bristol County, Massachusetts.
-Old Dartmouth was the first area of Southeastern Massachusetts to be settled by Europeans, primarily English.
+Dartmouth (Massachusett: Apponeganset) is a coastal town in Bristol County, Massachusetts, United States.
+Old Dartmouth was the first area of Southeastern Massachusetts to be settled by Europeans in 1652, primarily English.
 Dartmouth is part of New England's farm coast, which consists of a chain of historic coastal villages, vineyards, and farms.
-June 8, 2014 marked the 350th year of Dartmouth's incorporation as a town.
+June 8, 2014, marked the 350th year of Dartmouth's incorporation as a town.
 It is also part of the Massachusetts South Coast.
-The local weekly newspapers are The Dartmouth/Westport Chronicle and Dartmouth Week.
-The Portuguese municipality of Lagoa is twinned with the town; along with several other Massachusetts and Rhode Island towns and cities around Bristol County.